Frasier (2023 TV series): Filming

 On January 30, 2023, Greenberg shared a picture of a script page from a table read which gave some more information about the show.
 The first episode would be called "The Good Father" in a reference to the pilot episode of the original series being called "The Good Son".
 It was written by Joe Cristalli and Chris Harris and directed by veteran sitcom director James Burrows, who directed episodes of the original run and will also direct the episode following "The Good Father".
 The first episode of the revival was filmed in February 2023.
 Lead actor Kelsey Grammer directed the seventh episode, "Freddy's Birthday", which was filmed on April 4, 2023.
 Filming for the series wrapped on May 2, 2023; one day after the 2023 Writers Guild of America strike commenced, which meant the writers could not be on set for filming night.

 News broke on May 9, 2024, that the second season had started production, with James Burrows once again tapped to direct the first two episodes, along with the announcement that Peri Gilpin would again reprise her role as Roz for multiple episodes.
-The second season was filmed at Paramount Studios on Stage 18, with tapings taking place every Tuesday.
+The second season was filmed at Paramount Studios on Stage 18, with recordings taking place every Tuesday.